Templates

 100 and 200 level military science courses are open as electives to all students.
 Every cadet that contracts into the program (regardless of scholarship status) receives a monthly stipend from $300 to $500 and works toward commissioning as a second lieutenant upon graduation and service in the active duty, Army, Army Reserve or Army National Guard.
 Military science courses maximize hands-on practical exercises, allowing students to achieve training objectives through classroom experiences.
 The department uses U.S. Army National Cadet Command curriculum as the basis for each military science and leadership course.
 Professors are first and foremost military service members themselves, a fact that makes an ROTC education all the more relevant to the real world.

 The Department of Philosophy, housed within the College of Humanities and Sciences at Virginia Commonwealth University, offers an undergraduate major in Philosophy, as well as minors in philosophy, and the philosophy of law.
-Students can concentrate their major in one of four areas: regular concentration, ethics and public policy, philosophy and science, and philosophy and law.
-Some graduate courses are also offered in moral theory and philosophy of science.
+Students can concentrate their major in one of five areas: regular concentration, ethics and philosophy of artificial intelligence, ethics and public policy, philosophy and science, and philosophy and law.
+The department also offers a digital badge in the ethics and philosophy of AI upon completion of PHIL 202: Ethics of Artificial Intelligence and PHIL 332: Philosophy of Artificial Intelligence.
 The department offers a full range of courses in the main areas of philosophy.
 Graduates have attended some of the best graduate and law schools in the country.
-Many students take some philosophy courses for general education requirements or simply to insure a well-rounded education that includes an emphasis on improving reasoning and writing abilities.
-All of the courses place a heavy emphasis on developing students' abilities to think, read, and write critically.
+Many students take some philosophy courses for general education requirements or simply to ensure a well-rounded education that includes an emphasis on improving reasoning and writing abilities.
+All courses in the department place a heavy emphasis on developing students' abilities to think, read, and write clearly, carefully and critically.
 While some majors go on to become university philosophy professors, most go on to careers in such areas as law, medicine, business, government, teaching, and public service.
-Almost 20 faculty members support the department.

-The Virginia Commonwealth University Department of Physics, housed within the College of Humanities and Sciences, has 20 faculty members, approximately 20 graduate students and nearly 140 undergraduate physics majors.
-An undergraduate program leading to the Bachelor of Science in Physics is offered.
+The Virginia Commonwealth University Department of Physics, housed within the College of Humanities and Sciences, has 20 faculty members, approximately 15 graduate students and 100 undergraduate physics majors.
+An undergraduate program leading to the Bachelor of Science in Physics is offered along with two concentrations (Nanoscience and Pre-Medical).
 Many majors combine their Physics BS with majors in Mathematics, and other disciplines.
 In addition, a unique double major is offered in collaboration with the School of Engineering.
 BS graduates are teaching in high schools, working in government and industrial laboratories, starting their own businesses, and pursuing graduate degrees in Physics and Engineering.
-In addition, the department offers a graduate program leading to the Master of Science in Physics and Applied Physics and, in cooperation with the Department of Chemistry, a graduate program leading to the Doctor of Philosophy degree in Nanoscience and Nanotechnology.
-Both of these programs use a Plan of Study format that lets students and their research advisors choose the courses that will advance them toward their individual goals.
+In addition, the department proudly offers a dynamic suite of graduate programs designed to propel students into cutting-edge careers.
+These include the accelerated 4+1 BS/MS track, which fast-tracks students to a Master of Science in Physics and Applied Physics, and a prestigious PhD program in Nanoscience and Nanotechnology—developed in collaboration with the Department of Chemistry—positioning graduates at the forefront of innovation and interdisciplinary research..
+All of the graduate programs use a Plan of Study format that lets students and their research advisors choose the courses that will advance them toward their individual goals.

 The Department of Psychology, housed within the College of Humanities and Sciences at Virginia Commonwealth University, conducts community-engaged science that makes the region and world a better place and teaches thousands of students each semester about the amazing discoveries and ideas found in the discipline of psychology.
 The department offers a Bachelor of Science degree with the opportunity for individualization and has four Ph.D. granting graduate programs: Clinical Psychology, Counseling Psychology, Health Psychology and a General Psychology program with two sub-specialty concentrations (Developmental Psychology and Social Psychology).
 The Clinical and Counseling Psychology Programs are accredited by the American Psychological Association.
 Currently, the department has more than 1,400 undergraduate majors and 120 doctoral students.
 As a research-active department, faculty are awarded more than $10M in federal grant dollars annually.
 Faculty and students study a wide range of topics, with specific strengths in health psychology, behavioral medicine, prevention science, and work with youth and families including working on problems of addiction, community violence, eating disorders, child asthma, attention deficit disorder, unhealthy sleep patterns, HIV prevention, discrimination, and tobacco product regulation.